-EXAMPLE 1: In this example the SARIF consumer’s command line specifies that any uriBaseId property whose value is "SRCROOT" refers to the absolute URI "file:///C:/browser/src":
+EXAMPLE 1: In this example the SARIF consumer’s command line specifies that any uriBaseId property whose value is "SRCROOT" refers to the absolute URI "file:///C:/browser/src/":

-C:> SarifAnalyzer --input log.sarif --uriBaseId SRCROOT="file:///C:/browser/src"
+C:> SarifAnalyzer --input log.sarif --uriBaseId SRCROOT="file:///C:/browser/src/"

+If uriBaseId is not yet resolved and theRun.originalUriBaseIds (§3.14.14) is present, the consumer SHALL attempt to resolve the uriBaseId from the information in originalUriBaseIds, in the manner specified in §3.14.14.

+If uriBaseId is not yet resolved, the consumer MAY use other information or heuristics to locate the artifact.

 The uriBaseId property can be any string; it does not need to have any particular syntax or follow any particular naming convention.
 In particular, it does not need to designate a machine environment variable or similar value, although it might.
 The SARIF producer and any SARIF consumers need to agree on the meanings of any values for the uriBaseId property that appear in the log file.

-EXAMPLE 2: In this example, the analysis tool has set the uri property of a fileLocation object (§3.3) to a relative reference.
+EXAMPLE 2: In this example, the analysis tool has set the uri property of an artifactLocation object (§3.4) to a relative reference.
 The tool has also set the uriBaseId property to "%srcroot%".
 The analysis tool and the SARIF consumers have agreed upon a convention whereby this indicates that the relative reference is expressed relative to the root of the source tree in which the file appears.

-"fileLocation": {
+"artifactLocation": {

 "uri": "drivers/video/hidef/driver.c",